 John Palmer is the founder of the BeMyVA online VA directory, the CEO of PA Assist and organiser of the VA Conference and he is also concerned about the drop in standards in the VA industry:

-“We set up and officially launched BeMyVA.com during 2011 in response to the poor practices of many of the existing ‘VA Directories’ of that time, and we are once again seeing some of the unethical practices returning in 2019, especially with the lesser experienced, new market entrants.”
+“We set up and officially launched BeMyVA.com during 2011 in response to the poor practices of many of the existing ‘VA Directories’ of that time, and we are once again seeing some unethical practices returning, especially with the lesser experienced, new market entrants.”

 John has an article that outlines the essential checks and tests you should make before you decide to list your business on a VA Directory.